-About the Neurometabolic Clinic at Rady Children’s Health
+About the Neurometabolic and Leukodystrophy Clinic at Rady Children’s Health

-The Neurometabolic Clinic provides diagnosis and management for children and adults with metabolic disorders affecting the nervous system.
+The Neurometabolic Clinic provides diagnosis and management for children and young adults with metabolic disorders affecting the nervous system, in particular primary mitochondrial disorders.
 Patients are referred from San Diego, Imperial, and Riverside counties, as well as from across the United States, Canada, and internationally.

-The majority of patients are referred for evaluation of suspected mitochondrial disease and often present with significant muscle-related symptoms.
+The majority of patients are referred for evaluation of suspected mitochondrial disease and patients with leukodystrophies who require longitudinal neurological follow up.
 Evaluation typically includes a comprehensive medical history, detailed neurological examination, and advanced metabolic and genetic testing.
+Patients seeking evaluation for other inborn errors of metabolism including amino acidopathies, lysosomal storage diseases, glycogen storage diseases should be referred to the Genetics/Metabolics Clinic.

 Dr. Haas also serves as Director and Principal Investigator for the North American Mitochondrial Disease Consortium (NAMDC) training fellowship, focused on developing clinician-scientists who advance new treatments for mitochondrial disease.
 Clinical trials, as well as enrollment in the NAMDC registry and biorepository, are available for select patients.